Toby Gad: Move to Los Angeles

 In summer 2009, Gad relocated his recording studio to Los Angeles.
 The new studio, located in the Hollywood Hills, features several music production rooms and a video editing room.
 In Los Angeles, Gad continued collaborating with stars such as American Idol finalists Kris Allen, Allison Iraheta and Jessica Sanchez.

 In 2009, Gad also launched his own record label, Kite Records, which is a collaboration between himself, David Sonenberg/DAS Management, and Island Def Jam Music Group as well as Gad Films which features exclusive behind the scenes footage of Gad working in the studio with stars such as Miley Cyrus and The Veronicas.
 In 2011, Gad co-wrote "All of Me" for John Legend, which, after three years of dormancy made its way to #1 on the Top 100 for three weeks and was certified 14 times platinum, making it the highest certified track in RIAA history (tied with "Despacito").

-In 2014, Gad co-wrote 11 songs with Madonna for her album Rebel Heart, producing four of the songs.
+In 2014, Gad co-wrote eleven songs with Madonna for her album Rebel Heart, producing four of the songs.

 In 2015, Gad executive produced and co-wrote much of Leona Lewis' fifth studio album, I Am.
 He co-wrote and produced Prince Royce's "Lucky One" on Double Vision, co-wrote John Newman's "I'm Not Your Man" from Revolve, and co-wrote and produced "First Heartbreak" for Grammy-nominated artist Tori Kelly's Unbreakable Smile.
 Gad also produced and co-wrote the international charity single "Love Song to the Earth" which featured a long list of popular artists, including Paul McCartney, Fergie, Jon Bon Jovi, Sheryl Crow, Sean Paul, Nicole Scherzinger, and more.
 He also produced the 2015 album of Chloe Temtchine, Be Brave, which was described by the New York Post as "a moving collection of pop songs that document her struggle for survival, but also her recovery."

+Towards the end of this period of songwriting activity, Gad reduced his workload in the mid-2010s and shifted his focus toward his personal life and other projects.